-If you are already using our Nameservers then Cloudflare should pull your current DNS settings (if it doesn’t we will cover how to change them below) be advised they won’t know all of your DNS records if you’ve set some weird named ones you will have to add them again, they just search for commonly used records and ping them.
+If you are already using our Nameservers then Cloudflare should pull your current DNS settings (if it doesn’t we will cover how to change them below) be advised they won’t know all of your DNS records if you’ve set some unique named ones you will have to add them again, they just search for commonly used records and ping them.

 Click Continue, Cloudflare should then ask you to change your nameservers